 Life Science Industry Sectors

 The main sectors in the life sciences are biotechnology (human, environmental, industrial, animal, and plant), pharma, and medical technology.
-Costs and time to commercialization vary greatly by product sector, with pharma taking the longest and having the greatest costs (Shimasaki, 2014).
-The main subcategories and their percent of the companies in each are as follows (Biotech Gate, 2021):
+Costs and time to commercialization vary by product or service sector, with pharma taking the longest and having the greatest costs (Shimasaki, 2014).
+The main subcategories and the percent of the companies in each are as follows (Biotech Gate, 2021):

 - AgroBio: 4%

 - Bioinformatics and Bioelectronics: 4%